Engeniuseer/Machine-Learning/Titanic_Kaggle_Competition/Readme.md

 The original datasets used can be found in the following Kaggle competition: [Link](https://www.kaggle.com/c/titanic).

-My current score v with this simple model is 0.76 (in terms of accuracy).
+My current score with the model in ML_model.ipynb is 0.76 (in terms of accuracy).